InkDAO/gitbook/smart-contracts/README.md

 ## Overview

-The dX platform smart contracts enable a decentralized marketplace for digital assets.
-Users can create, buy, sell, and comment on digital assets stored on IPFS, with ownership tracked on-chain through ERC20 tokens.
+The dX platform smart contracts enable a decentralized content publishing and monetization platform.
+Creators publish content to IPFS with access controlled through blockchain-verified ownership.
+Each post becomes a unique ERC20 token that readers purchase for lifetime access.

 ## Architecture

-The platform consists of four core contracts working together:
+The platform consists of four core contracts working together to create a seamless content monetization system:

 ### Core Contracts

-1. **DXmaster** - Central hub managing assets, purchases, and comments
+1. **DXmaster** - Central hub for asset creation, purchases, and platform logic
 2. **DXconfig** - Configuration management and access control
-3. **DXasset** - ERC20 token representing ownership of digital assets
+3. **DXasset** - ERC20 token representing access rights to content
-4. **DXassetFactory** - Factory for deploying new asset tokens
+4. **DXassetFactory** - Factory for deploying new asset token contracts

-### Contract Interaction Flow
+### How They Work Together

 ```
-User → DXmaster → DXassetFactory → DXasset
+Creator → DXmaster.addAsset() → DXassetFactory.createAsset() → New DXasset Contract
                                                                         ↓
-          DXconfig (access control & settings)
+Reader → DXmaster.buyAsset() → Payment to Creator + DXasset tokens minted to Reader
+                                    ↓
+                              DXconfig (stores configuration)
 ```

+**Publishing Flow**:
+1. Creator uploads content to IPFS (private)
+2. Creator calls `addAsset()` with metadata and price
+3. DXassetFactory deploys new ERC20 contract for the post
+4. Metadata stored on-chain, CID recorded
+5. Post visible on platform

+**Subscription Flow**:
+1. Reader finds post on platform
+2. Reader calls `buyAsset()` with payment
+3. ETH sent directly to creator's wallet
+4. DXasset tokens minted to reader
+5. Backend verifies token ownership
+6. Full content served from IPFS

-## Deployed Contracts
+## Deployed Contracts (Sepolia Testnet)

-The following contracts are currently deployed on the network:
+The following contracts are currently deployed on the Sepolia testnet:

 | Contract | Address |
 |----------|---------|